Current Cholangiocarcinoma Trials

 Please note it is not appropriate for AMMF to give medical advice or recommendations, and all details provided are for information purposes only.

-Molecular Profiling and Targeted Therapies
+Molecular Profiling, Targeted Therapies and Immunotherapy

 Several of the clinical trials listed here are looking at targeted therapies and will require molecular profiling to be carried out first to see if a patient has the particular mutation or fusion which the therapy will act on.